anvlkv/pd-else/Documentation/md-help/bl.wavetable~.md

 draft: false
 ---

-[bl.wavetable~] is a wavetable oscillator like [else/wavetable~], but it is bandlimited with the upsampling/filtering technique.
+[bl.wavetable~] is a wavetable oscillator like [wavetable~], but it is bandlimited with the upsampling/filtering technique.
 This makes the object quite inefficient CPU wise, but is an easy way to implement a bandlimited oscillator.
 This object also minimizes aliasing caused by hard sync and phase modulation.